 Quality control is a priority in the chemical industry, ensuring that products are made according to the right formulas and that finished goods can be rated at the appropriate potency, eliminating loss of revenue or waste.

-That’s why having an enterprise resource planning (ERP) solution that’s customized for the chemical industry needs to be an essential part of any IT strategy.
-As seen in the recent post, Why Chemical Businesses Should Choose an Industry-Specific ERP, there are considerable other benefits to choosing a solution that is made to meet your chemical company’s needs.
-Frankly, quality control in the chemical industry demands an outstanding ERP.
+That’s why having an Enterprise Resource Planning (ERP) solution that’s customized for the chemical industry needs to be an essential part of any IT strategy.
+As seen in the recent post, 8 Critical Steps in Choosing the Right ERP for the Chemical Industry, there are considerable other benefits to choosing a solution that is made to meet your chemical company’s needs.
+Frankly, the challenges of quality control in the chemical industry demand an outstanding ERP.

 Defining Quality Control

-Quality control in the chemical industry is designed around a simple premise: mistakes happen.
-However, while recognizing that errors, defects and problems are going to occur, quality control focuses on identifying and solving those issues early.
+Quality control in the chemical industry is a critical step on the path to success.
+While manufacturers recognize that errors, defects and problems are inevitably going to occur, quality control focuses on identifying and solving those issues early.

 Catching issues and problems early in the production process ensures that batches are not ruined and that products do not need to be recalled.
-Quality control involves regular and consistent testing and analysis of products to ensure that any suboptimal results are corrected soon.
+Quality control involves regular and consistent testing and analysis of products to ensure that any sub-optimal results are corrected as soon as possible.

 Benefits of Quality Control

 With great quality control work in place, chemical companies can gain a decided market advantage.
-Among the core advantages of sound quality control are:
+The benefits of having proper quality control measures in place include:

-- Lower costs due to reduced waste and better co-product and byproduct results
+- Lower costs due to reduced waste and better co-product and byproduct management

 - Improved reputation management with customers and clients